I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfpdo/nf-wdfpdo-wdfpdoinitallowforwardingrequesttoparent.md

 ## -remarks
-If your driver uses <a href="wdf.wdfrequestforwardtoparentdeviceioqueue">WdfRequestForwardToParentDeviceIoQueue</a> to requeue I/O requests from a child device's I/O queue to a parent device's I/O queue, the driver must call <b>WdfPdoInitAllowForwardingRequestToParent</b> before it calls <a href="wdf.wdfdevicecreate">WdfDeviceCreate</a> to create a physical device object (PDO) for the child device.
-For more information about calling <b>WdfDeviceCreate</b>, see <a href="wdf.creating_a_framework_device_object">Creating a Framework Device Object</a>.
+If your driver uses <a href="..\wdfrequest\nf-wdfrequest-wdfrequestforwardtoparentdeviceioqueue.md">WdfRequestForwardToParentDeviceIoQueue</a> to requeue I/O requests from a child device's I/O queue to a parent device's I/O queue, the driver must call <b>WdfPdoInitAllowForwardingRequestToParent</b> before it calls <a href="..\wdfdevice\nf-wdfdevice-wdfdevicecreate.md">WdfDeviceCreate</a> to create a physical device object (PDO) for the child device.
+For more information about calling <b>WdfDeviceCreate</b>, see <a href="https://msdn.microsoft.com/25023c19-a153-4bd4-9fb6-3a1bf85860aa">Creating a Framework Device Object</a>.

-For more information about <b>WdfPdoInitAllowForwardingRequestToParent</b> and <a href="wdf.wdfrequestforwardtoparentdeviceioqueue">WdfRequestForwardToParentDeviceIoQueue</a>, see <a href="wdf.requeuing_i_o_requests">Requeuing I/O Requests</a>.
+For more information about <b>WdfPdoInitAllowForwardingRequestToParent</b> and <a href="..\wdfrequest\nf-wdfrequest-wdfrequestforwardtoparentdeviceioqueue.md">WdfRequestForwardToParentDeviceIoQueue</a>, see <a href="https://msdn.microsoft.com/b509959c-b2ab-4f04-9c08-5c5e90726b73">Requeuing I/O Requests</a>.

-The following code example enables a driver's ability to call <a href="wdf.wdfrequestforwardtoparentdeviceioqueue">WdfRequestForwardToParentDeviceIoQueue</a>.
+The following code example enables a driver's ability to call <a href="..\wdfrequest\nf-wdfrequest-wdfrequestforwardtoparentdeviceioqueue.md">WdfRequestForwardToParentDeviceIoQueue</a>.

 ## -requirements